Magnesium Recipes to Support Muscle Health and Energy

 High in magnesium (~163mg) and vitamin K (~500µg from spinach) for muscle and bone health [10].

-A layered parfait with Greek yogurt, almonds, and berries, in a glass, on a white background with a NutrientShield logo.
+A layered parfait with Greek yogurt, almonds, and berries, in a glass, on a white background.

 10. Almond Yogurt Parfait